5 handy digital diagnostic tools every driver should own - Komando.com

 How much was your last repair bill?
 Yep — car troubles can put a huge dent in your bank account.
-That’s why a little preparation can go a long way.
+A little preparation can go a long way.

 That’s why it’s crucial to take preventative measures.
 Our sponsor, CarShield, can help you find protection that could save you thousands of dollars.
 We found some great gadgets that can help you feel safe when you’re driving down the road of life, too.